 - Prior practice working with the public, in customer service, and with youth ages 5-18

-Salary & Period: $11/hour.
-40 hours/week, tentatively Monday through Wednesday and weekends.
-Starting June 18 and continuing through September 3 minimally (11 weeks including holidays, potential to continue working additional weekends for specific events post September 3).
+Salary & Period: $11.50/hour.
+40 hours/week, tentatively Monday through Wednesday, and some weekends.
+Starting June 24 and continuing through September 7 minimally (11 weeks including holidays, potential to continue working additional weekends for specific events post September 3).
 This position does not include winter ski area benefits.
 It is restricted to seasonal summer temporary status only.

 - Three references (minimum 2 professional and only one may be a character reference)